 Tilt bed trailers can easily be equipped with a winch mechanism to afford maximum safety in loading.

-Simple as it may seem, never drive your snowmobile onto a tilt bed trailer or any other kind of trailer or vehicle.
-Many serious accidents have resulted from driving up and over a trailer.
+NEVER drive your snowmobile onto a tilt bed trailer or any other kind of trailer or vehicle.
+As easy to do as it may seem, many serious accidents have resulted from driving up and over a trailer.

 Anchor your vehicle securely, front and rear, even on short hauls.
 Be certain all equipment is securely fastened.
 Cover your snowmobile when trailering to prevent road grime from causing damage.